Certified Kubernetes Administrator Exam Series (Part-2): Scheduling

 Research Questions

 Below are a few sample questions and tasks to help you assess your knowledge.
-The tasks are followed by the correct steps/configurations, so it is advised that you first try on your own and validate with the given steps/configurations to check if yours is correct.
+The tasks are followed by the correct steps/configurations, so it is advised that you first try them on your own and validate them with the given steps/configurations to check if yours is correct.
 You can also leave your answers in the comments below and tag us back.

 Quick Tip – Questions below may include a mix of DOMC and MCQ types.